danmunn/redmine_dmsf/README.md

     <tr><th></th><td>{{dmsf(83)}}</td><td>Document <a href="#">#83</a></td></tr>

-There's a patch that helps you to modify all help files at once:
+There's a patch that helps you to modify all help files at once.
+In your Redmine folder:

 `cd public/help`

 `patch -p0 < plugins/redmine_dmsf/extra/help_files_dmsf.diff`